-Identifying and Overcoming 10 Remote Work Challenges for Businesses
+Identifying and Overcoming 10 Remote Work Business Challenges

-For all the employers out there wondering if telecommuting is worth the effort, this one’s for you: consider our top 10 remote work challenges and how to combat them.
+So, for all the employers out there wondering if telecommuting is worth the effort, consider these top ten remote work business challenges all employers face and how to combat them.

 Tools and processes are only as good as the people who use them.
 Therefore, to create a powerhouse team, you first need to hire the right people for the job.
 Of course, skills and applicable experience are essential, but also check for “soft skills” and observe the way candidates communicate throughout the hiring process.
 Then, experiment with different communication tools that work best for your amazing people.
 Ask for team member input and honor their preferences to the best of your ability.